 Once the larvae develop into the infective stage, they work their way from the mosquito’s gut to their mouth, allowing them to be implanted into a new host when the mosquitos release their saliva.

 Larvae continue development in your dog’s body for up to 2 months.
-At this point, the worms have entered the third phase of their life cycle, called developing adults.
+The worms have entered the third phase of their life cycle, called developing adults.

 How Do Heartworms Affect Your Dog?